legend-exp/legend-prodenv/README.md

 ```

 This script loads the container and pip install `pygama` and `pyfcutils`.
 The option `-r` can be used to fully remove the installation directory before the software is re-installed.

 ### Load Container
 ```
 $ prodenv-load-sw -h
 usage: prodenv-load-sw [-h] config_file

-Load data production enviroment
+Load data production environment

 positional arguments:
   config_file  production cycle configuration file

 optional arguments:
   -h, --help   show this help message and exit
 ```
 It loads the container and all the software installed.
 Type exit to quit.